stevenTan01/wecantthinkofone/README.md

 ### English or pseudocode description of algorithm
 If the current position of the explorer does not contain the treasure, then record it as a checkpoint(snapshot) <br>
 Traverse one step towards each of the four cardinal directions <br>
-Invoke the recursive abstraction for each direction <br>
+Invoke the recursive abstraction <br>

 ### class(es), with fields and methods
 MazeSolver</br>